 - Video content is predicted to account for 82% of all internet traffic, according to Cisco’s Annual Internet Report.

-- According to a forecast by Zenith, the average person will spend 100 minutes per day watching video content in 2021.
+- According to a forecast by Zenith, the average person will spend 100 minutes per day watching video content.

 - Mentioning the word “video” in email subject lines can increase your open rates by 19%.

 We understand that video content is more complicated to create than other forms of content, like blogs or social posts.
 However, you don’t need a digital production team to create videos that will resonate with your audience.
 In fact, according to HubSpot Research, consumers actually prefer lower quality video content to high-quality videos, because they feel more authentic.

 To get you started, here are a few different video topic ideas: